JClement57/Luscombe/README.md

 Water bottle { }
 ```

-This defines an object called 'Water bottle', but you can't do much with it yet, so lets at some actions.
+This defines an object called 'Water bottle', but you can't do much with it yet, so lets add some actions.

 ```Luscombe
 Water bottle {